What is this medication?

 What should I watch for while using this medication?

-Your condition will be monitored carefully each time you receive this medicine and for a short time after each infusion.
+Your condition will be monitored carefully each time you receive this medication and for a short time after each infusion.

-Tell your doctor or healthcare professional if your symptoms do not start to get better.
-If your symptoms get worse or if you need your rescue asthma medication more often, call your doctor right away.
+Tell your care team if your symptoms do not start to get better.
+If your symptoms get worse or if you need your rescue asthma medication more often, call your care team right away.

-Do not stop taking your other asthma medicines unless your healthcare professional tells you to.
+Do not stop taking your other asthma medications unless your care team tells you to.

 What side effects may I notice from receiving this medication?